pasmimmo/WRabbitC/README.md

 # WRabbitC

-WRabbitC is a WordPress plugin that allows you to connect wordpress with a **[RabbitMQ](https://www.rabbitmq.com/)** broker, as you will know the potentialities of the **AMQP** protocol are many, in fact it is possible to send and receive messages through multiple languages and plattforms ​​(thanks to the countless libraries).
+WRabbitC is a WordPress plugin that allows you to connect wordpress with a **[RabbitMQ](https://www.rabbitmq.com/)** broker, as you will know the potentialities of the **AMQP** protocol are many, in fact it is possible to send and receive messages through multiple languages and platforms ​​(thanks to the countless libraries).

-this plugin aims to integrate the **php-amqplib library** into WordPress with a minimal and immediate interface so as to make the user's work as quick and easy as possible.
+This plugin aims to integrate the **php-amqplib library** into WordPress with a minimal and immediate interface to make the user's work as quick and easy as possible.

 `Warning: the work is still in development`

 ## Version History:

-* in version 0.5.0 we have solved the communication problems, now using the shortcode **[wrabbitc-sc]** you can insert in all the articles or pages the form to send the data.
+* in version 0.5.0 we have solved all communication problems.
+Now using the shortcode **[wrabbitc-sc]** you can insert in all the articles or pages the form to send the data.
 * in version 0.6.2 we added the plug-in settings page, *Connection Settings* where you can easily configure the properties of your connection.

 ## Getting Started